vorSherer/401-Py_snakes-cafe/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+Thanks to Corey DeJong for help with the order prompt formatting!